crcn/tandem-old/README.md

 ## Goals

-The goal for Paperclip is to eliminiate bottlenecks around HTML & CSS development, and provide tooling that helps you ship UI features quicker.
+The goal for Paperclip is to eliminate bottlenecks around HTML & CSS development, and provide tooling that helps you ship UI features quicker.
 More specifically:

-- Eliminiate the lag time between writing code & seeing UI.
+- Eliminate the lag time between writing code & seeing UI.
 - Shorten the gap between design -> code by bringing more design tooling into web development.
 - Provide better safety around building UIs with easier to use cross-browser testing tools.